2016 Pittsburgh Steelers season: Week 5: vs. New York Jets

 Ryan Fitzpatrick finding Brandon Marshall on a 15-yard touchdown pass to make it 13–7.
 The Steelers wrapped up the scoring of the half when Roethlisberger found Jesse James on a 1-yard touchdown pass to make it 14–13 at halftime.
 In the second half it was all Steelers.
 Starting in the third quarter, Chris Boswell put the team up by 4 with a 47-yard field goal to make it 17–13.
 In the fourth quarter, they would score 2 touchdowns: Roethlisberger found Antonio Brown on a 5-yard pass and then Coates on another 5-yard pass to make the score 24–13 and the eventual final score 31–13.

 With the win, the Steelers improved to 4–1.
 With the Ravens' loss to the Redskins, the team is also now in outright first place in the AFC North.

-This would be the final game the Steelers would wear their 1934 throwback uniforms.
+This would be the final game the Steelers would wear their bumblebee uniforms.